János Tomka

-János Tomka (born 31 January 1967) is a Hungarian former footballer who played as a defender.
+János Tomka (born 31 January 1967) is a Hungarian former professional footballer who played as a defender.

 Early life

 Tomka was born in 1967 in Hungary.
 He is a native of Pecs, Hungary.

 Playing career

-Tomka started his career with Hungarian side PMFC.
+Tomka started his career with Hungarian side Pécsi MFC.
 In 1991, he signed for Hungarian side Újpest.
-In 1996, he returned to Hungarian side PMFC.
+In 1996, he returned to Hungarian side Pécsi MFC.
 In 1998, he signed for Israeli side Hapoel Ashkelon.
-In 2000, he returned to Hungarian side PMFC for the second time.
+In 2000, he returned to Hungarian side Pécsi MFC for the second time.

 Post-playing career

 After retiring from professional football, Tomka worked as a youth manager.
 He obtained a UEFA B License.

 Personal life

 Tomka has been married, having met his wife at the age of 19.